 In ‘digital HR’ departments, top leaders are more likely to focus on strategic talent management.

-Moreover, a new generation has entered the workforce whereby talent retention is clearly under pressure.
+Moreover, a new generation has entered the workforce whereby talent retention is clearly under pressure and the future of work is re-imagined due to ample reasons, including these.
 In an interview on building systems integration, for instance, Martin Feder mentioned Generation Z and how it gets harder for businesses to engage and retain people in the organization as an inflection point for his industry.
 For organizations it becomes ever more important to anticipate talent management challenges.

 Converging technologies often also lead to new HR challenges.
 In many industries where digitalization is high, there’s the need to have different teams collaborate (not to mention different generations) where collaboration didn’t exist before.
 That’s what convergence does for you.
 One example: the need for IT (information technology) and OT (operational technology) teams to work together in the scope of Industry 4.0.
 And it’s certainly not just there.